TritonDataCenter/sdc-cloudapi/docs/index.md

 These two commands set up your SSH agent (which has some magical properties, so you need to handle your SSH keys less often), and logs you in as the `admin` user on a machine.
-Note that the `admin` user has password-less sudo capabilities, so you may want to set up some less priviledged users.
+Note that the `admin` user has password-less sudo capabilities, so you may want to set up some less privileged users.
 The SSH keys on your account will allow you to login as `root` or `admin` on your new machine.